Prompt Injection Stories

 Microsoft 365 Copilot EchoLeak allowed zero-click data theft

-CVE-2025-32711 (EchoLeak) enabled attackers to steal sensitive corporate data from Microsoft 365 Copilot without any user interaction.
-Hidden prompts embedded in documents or emails were automatically executed when Copilot indexed them, exfiltrating confidential information via image requests.
+CVE-2025-32711 (EchoLeak), discovered by Aim Security researchers and rated CVSS 9.3, enabled attackers to steal sensitive corporate data from Microsoft 365 Copilot without any user interaction.
+Hidden prompts embedded in documents or emails were automatically executed when Copilot indexed them, bypassing cross-prompt injection classifiers and exfiltrating confidential information via encoded image request URLs to attacker-controlled servers.

 Claude Code agent allowed data exfiltration via DNS requests

 CVE-2025-55284 (CVSS 7.1) allowed attackers to bypass Claude Code's confirmation prompts and exfiltrate sensitive data from developers' computers through DNS requests.
-Prompt injection embedded in analyzed code could leverage auto-approved common utilities to silently steal secrets.
+Prompt injection embedded in analyzed code could exploit auto-approved utilities like ping, nslookup, and dig to silently steal secrets by encoding them as subdomains in outbound DNS queries.
+Anthropic fixed the issue in version 1.0.4 by removing those utilities from the allowlist.

 Study finds most AI bots can be easily tricked into dangerous responses